mercycorps/InvestMap/readme.md

 To publish changes to the `gh-pages` branch, navigate to your repository and run:

 ```
-$ rake publish
+$ middleman deploy
 ```

+Please only deploy from `master`.
 Verify your changes at the project's [public-facing endpoint](http://mercycorps.github.io/InvestMap/).